nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ##### 2.6.2.1 Security Server Sidecar Slim

-The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
+The Security Server Sidecar slim is a leaner version of the sidecar who does not include support for message logging and monitoring.
 To install the Security Server Sidecar slim, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.

 To install the Security Server Sidecar slim with Finnish settings, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/fi/Dockerfile`